jmao2014/adsoverleaf/_sources/index.rst.txt

 ===========================
 These tutorial pages are written in restructured text (rst) and they are built using Sphinx.
 Please use the latest version of Sphinx for optimal performance.
-To build the manual from source, the command make html should be enough to build the html pages in the build directory.
+To build the manual from source, the command "make html" should be enough to build the html pages in the build directory.

 Indices and tables
 ==================

-* :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`